traverseda/iiab-searchServices/README.md

      large public archive of mostly pdfs and epubs.

 # Technology

-We use the "whoosh" search engine because it's reasonably responive, doesn't take a huge amount of memory, it's easy to deploy, and it's easier to work with than other libraries like xapian.
-In order to meet our goals we need a search engine *library*, not a server/service, which makes a lot of search backend inaccesable.

-That being said I think whoosh is a pretty good choice over-all, it seems to create indexes an order of [magnitude faster than xapian at indexing](https://stackoverflow.com/a/30452913) and is only a little bit slower at querying.
-Presumably if run under pypy it would be faster than xapian all around?
-Hopefully that performance scales to bigger datasets.

 We use textract to extract text from more complicated dataformats, you can see how that works